 Collaboration tools help your team work together—but communication is only one element of collaboration.
 Project management and work management tools help you plan projects, coordinate work, and hit your goals.

 Work management helps teams organize their workflows—whether it's a project, an ongoing process, or routine tasks.
 By bringing clarity and visibility to team members across all levels, work management helps teams hit their goals faster.
 With a work management tool, you can coordinate people and work across your organization, and make sure everyone has the information they need to do their most important work.

 In addition to helping you manage individual projects, work management software helps teams manage processes that have no beginning or end date.
 And, with a work management tool, your team can get a bird’s-eye-view of how all of those initiatives connect.

 Track all of the moving pieces of your marketing campaigns

 Schedule recurring sprints

 Project management tools can be extremely helpful if you’re creating a discrete piece of work.
-These tools help you focus your work and accomplish your goals.
+These tools help you focus your work and accomplish your project goals.
 But to be an effective team at any company, you don’t just need to complete individual tasks.

+Say goodbye to messy, oversized spreadsheets and hello to work management solutions that serve your team.
 Work management platforms like Asana help you gain visibility into your work, so you and your team always know who’s doing what by when.

 We don’t just need clarity in our day-to-day—driving team cohesion and success requires a broader understanding of how your team fits in your company’s overall mission.
 That way, whether your team is temporarily remote, distributed, or returning to office, you can collaborate and get great work done from anywhere.Prova Asana för arbetshantering